charanteja333/macdevsetup/README.md

 - Trackpad > Tap to click
 - Keyboard > Key Repeat > Fast (all the way to the right)
 - Keyboard > Delay Until Repeat > Short (all the way to the right)
-- Dock > Automatically hide and show the Dock
+- Dock > Uncheck magnification and optimize the size

 ## Google Chrome

-Install your favorite browser, mine happens to be Chrome.

-Download from [www.google.com/chrome](https://www.google.com/intl/en/chrome/browser/).
-Open the **.dmg** file once it's done downloading (this will mount the disk image), and drag and drop the **Google Chrome** app into the Applications folder (on the Mac, most applications are installed this way).
-When done, you can unmount the disk in Finder (the small "eject" icon next to the disk under **Devices**).
+Install chrome though it eats up the RAM.
+Safari is not compatible with few websites due to few updates of **El Capitan**

 ## iTerm2

 Since we're going to be spending a lot of time in the command-line, let's install a better terminal than the default one.
-Download and install [iTerm2](http://www.iterm2.com/) (the newest version, even if it says "beta release").
+Download and install [iTerm2](http://www.iterm2.com/).
+Newest stable build is 3.0.5

 In **Finder**, drag and drop the **iTerm** Application file into the **Applications** folder.

 You can now launch iTerm, through the **Launchpad** for instance.

-Let's just quickly change some preferences.
-In **iTerm > Preferences...**, under the tab **General**, uncheck **Confirm closing multiple sessions** and **Confirm "Quit iTerm2 (Cmd+Q)" command** under the section **Closing**.

 In the tab **Profiles**, create a new one with the "+" icon, and rename it to your first name for example.
 Then, select **Other Actions... > Set as Default**.
 Finally, under the section **Window**, change the size to something better, like **Columns: 125** and **Rows: 35**.

-When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
-Close the window and open a new one to see the size change.

 ## Homebrew